Law #2: The Harder You Push, the Harder the System Pushes Back

 Here’s a real-life example.

 The police force was introducing its incident management system (IMS) by building remote computer accesses in the fast-response vehicles of its response units.
-It did so by what looks like a smaller version of laptop devices that the officer can then pull down by his seating area and begin to enter information directly onto the IMS device while he and his partner is responding at the site of the incident.
+It did so by what looks like a smaller version of a laptop device that the officer could then pull down by his seating area and begin to enter information directly onto the IMS device while he and his partner were responding at the site of the incident.

-This was senior management’s response to public outcry that police response times were not as fast as it should be.
+This was senior management’s response to public outcry that police response times were not as fast as they should be.
 Of course, the management prided itself first in coming up with a good solution and of course for the expediency at which the devices began to be mounted within the fast-response vehicles right across the city.
-And after the first dusts began to settle down, of course, we all patted on each others’ backs for a good job done!
+And after the first dust began to settle down, of course, we all patted each others’ backs for a good job done!

 What happened next?
-The control room began to lose control on the position of their vehicles and were forced to revert to using traditional modes of communication that the officers had been used to.
-And so, after what had seemed like millions of dollars of investments, the organization’ were resorting to the traditional radio communications.
+The control room began to lose control of the position of their vehicles and were forced to revert to using traditional modes of communication that the officers had been used to.
+And so, after what had seemed like millions of dollars of investments, the organization’ was resorting to traditional radio communications.

 What had gone wrong?

 What were the officers not saying, beyond the obvious?
-When the officers began to open up, they expressed the ‘Big Brother is watching’ syndrome and had been concerned the impact the scrutiny had on their careers.
-The officers have not been subject to such levels of scrutiny in the past and their freedoms seem to have curtailed suddenly when restroom and meal breaks were also subjects of scrutiny by the control room.
+When the officers began to open up, they expressed the ‘Big Brother is watching’ syndrome and were concerned about the impact the scrutiny had on their careers.
+The officers have not been subject to such levels of scrutiny in the past and their freedoms seem to have been curtailed suddenly when restroom and meal breaks were also subjects of scrutiny by the control room.

 What is happening?